Counterfeit: Counterfeit goods

+Counterfeit components are also present in the military supply chain.
+A report from an investigation initiated by the United States Senate Committee on Armed Services in March 2011 revealed over 1,800 cases of suspected counterfeit electronic parts within more than 1 million defense-related products.
+A follow-up report in 2012 found that counterfeit parts came "overwhelmingly from China."
+By 2022, concerns over counterfeit components in the supply chain persisted, notably affecting the F-35 fighter jets.
+In 2023, Forbes reported that Chinese materials, components, and software were still present in the Department of Defense's supply chain.

 Counterfeit culture

 Counterfeit culture is the thriving markets surrounding fake streetwear.
 Most commonly, these markets originate out of areas where the inability to buy popular streetwear brands has fueled more sophisticated markets for counterfeit goods.
 These markets have spawned the emergence of a tribe of widely available copycat brands.

 In countries like North Korea and Russia where trade sanctions were imposed in the past to prevent the importation of popular brands, demand was stimulated for available counterfeit alternatives.
-The economic standing of a country or region also contributed to the demand for these products as the average consumer can't afford luxury prices but will gain the same social impact purchasing a knock-off that's of almost indistinguishable quality to the original product.
+The economic standing of a country or region also contributed to the demand for these products as the average consumer can't afford luxury prices but will gain the same social impact purchasing a knock-off whose quality is almost indistinguishable from the original's.

 Luxury streetwear is out of reach for many people, not just because of international sanctions and low wages, but because exclusivity is built into its business model.
 Social and cultural forces are driving the unique fashion scene.
-In particular, social media has a huge influence on over these markets giving people images of things they can't own and further fueling the desire to obtains certain “hyped” items by any means accessible.
+In particular, social media has a huge influence on over these markets giving people images of things they can't own and further fueling the desire to obtains certain "hyped" items by any means accessible.

 Designers have even begun to acknowledge the trend of counterfeit culture by referencing fake or knock-off goods in their designs.
-This brought counterfeit culture into the realm of mainstream culture and has essentially shifted global acceptance towards becoming more lenient of these products as an appropriate alternative.
+This brought counterfeit culture into the realm of popular culture and has essentially shifted global acceptance towards becoming more lenient of these products as an appropriate alternative.